schedldave/cv2022/RW.md

 Announce your team and the topic you want to work on via Elearning.
 If you submit early and want early feedback, please notify me via mail.
 In the announcement you should be able to answer the following questions:
 - Who is on your team (names of one or two student(s) )?
-- What is the problem/question/topic that you will be investigating?
+- What is the problem/question/topic that you will be reviewing?
-- Did you find existing methods, already?
+- Did you find existing and ecxiting literature, already?

-I will notify you if the project topic is okay and what grade to expect if you succeed.
+I will notify you if the project topic is okay and might give you some hints.
 Note that for the announcement you already need to look at some related work, which will help you for the next part.

 ## Part 1 - Related Work Presentation